ankane/searchkick/README.md

 Product.search "zucini", misspellings: {edit_distance: 2} # zucchini
 ```

-To improve performance for correctly spelled queries (which should be a majority for most applications), Searchkick can first perform a search without misspellings, and if there are too few results, perform another with them.
+To prevent poor precision and improve performance for correctly spelled queries (which should be a majority for most applications), Searchkick can first perform a search without misspellings, and if there are too few results, perform another with them.

 ```ruby
 Product.search "zuchini", misspellings: {below: 5}